Protons Neutrons And Electrons Periodic Table

 The table is arranged in rows (periods) and columns (groups or families).

 • Groups: Elements within the same group share similar chemical properties due to having the same number of valence electrons – electrons in the outermost shell.
 These valence electrons are primarily responsible for chemical bonding and reactivity.
-For example, Group 18 (noble gases) are inert because they have a full outer electron shell.
+As an example, Group 18 (noble gases) are inert because they have a full outer electron shell.

 Connecting Subatomic Particles to the Periodic Table: Atomic Number and Mass Number